 We believe that play is a necessity.
 And we are not alone – in 1989, the United Nations High Commissioner for Human Rights officially established play as a universal right for every child.

 All our play parks are secure.
-All our equipment is certified in accordance not only with Russian state standards, but also with European safety standards for children’s playground equipment.
+All our equipment is certified in accordance with European safety standards for children’s playground equipment.